Protesters challenge vaccine mandate

-BERLIN — About two dozen employees of hospitals connected to North Country Healthcare protested NCH’s requirement that all employees be vaccinated against COVID-19 Wednesday morning.
+BERLIN — About two dozen employees connected to North Country Healthcare protested Wednesday morning a recently announced vaccine mandate at its member hospitals.

 The protest occurred at the corner of 12th Street and Hutchins Street, which faces the entrance to Androscoggin Valley Hospital, a member hospital of North Country Healthcare.